 Maafa is a Swahili term meaning “great disaster”, and is used to describe the history and ongoing effects of the enslavement of people of the African diaspora.
 The Maafa includes the Arab and the Atlantic slave trades.
-This lesson takes an in depth look into the process of the Middle Passage using primary and secondary sources from the Avery Research Center.
+This lesson takes an in-depth look into the process of the Middle Passage using primary and secondary sources from the Avery Research Center.
 Students will finish this lesson with an understanding of terminology associated with this topic; the physical and emotional trauma endured by the enslaved Africans; and the inhumane process of the human trading.

 Lesson 2: Black Labor—White Rice

-“Black Labor-White Rice” explores institution of slavery in whole with a particular look at its reign in the Lowcountry.
+“Black Labor-White Rice” explores the institution of slavery in whole with a particular look at its reign in the Lowcountry.
 Through primary and secondary sources from the Avery Research Center and the Low Country Digital Library, students will finish this lesson with a greater understanding of the economy, life of the enslaved, and inhumanity of the peculiar institution.

 Lesson 3: Slave No More

 This lesson examines the many forms of resistance among the enslaved people.
 Students will discuss factors that may have contributed to the success and failure of the struggle toward freedom.
 Using sources from the Lowcountry Digital Library and Avery Research Center, students will learn of the pivotal role of resistance in South Carolina and how it affected the institution of slavery across the country.